"I want my shoes... and the things that go in the thing... to go"

 FOR THE PARENTS | Our Reality

-- People sugarcoat caretaking a lot.
+- People sugarcoat caregiving a lot.
 If that was their experience - good for them.
 I have no sugar to put on it.
 I loved my mom.
 The last years of Alzheimer's were unspeakably hard.

 - I have a hard time relating to people who give advice or write about the subject who haven't been through it themselves.

 - Going to the hospital with a ranting, angry, smelly parent who is pissed off that they have to go in an ambulance and are as scared as you are is not a typical hospital experience.
-The many times I was in emergency room with my mom, the treatment was less respectful and less prioritized than if I had gone in with one of my kids or to take care of myself.
+The many times I was in the emergency room with my mom, the treatment was less respectful and less prioritized than if I had gone in with one of my kids or to take care of myself.
 In the end, my mom was impossible to control in a hospital bed.
 She was screaming and angry.
 She bit people.
 She bit me.
 It was hard.

 - Having a parent with Alzheimer's in a facility is entirely different from living with them in your home.